Category Archives: Recreation

 dinosaur puppet

-Here Emily and Claire discuss what color glitter glue to use on the little chairs, while Maddie enjoys the hammock.
+Here Emily and Bean discuss what color glitter glue to use on the little chairs, while Maddie enjoys the hammock.

-Then of course Claire had to take a break after all the decision-making and join Maddie.
+Then of course Bean had to take a break after all the decision-making and join Maddie.

 Now Maddie is digging a hole for the pool…